lschwetlick/blog/_posts/2022-01-06-Thesis-Tracking.md

   </dict>
 </plist>
 ```
 Thats mostly boilerplate stuff, except adding your own directories in the right places.
 I decided to just make the working directory a directory that included the git folder I wanted to pull from.
-Then in that directory I put the bash script that I want to execute `collect_overleaf.sh`.
+Then in the working directory I put the bash script that I want to execute, i.e. `collect_overleaf.sh`.
 Lastly, you'll want to add the interval at which it runs the script. here I put it to 1800s which means every 30 minutes.

 Then, I added the `collect_overleaf.sh` script to the working directory.
 It could be as simple as
 ```bash